 Let’s take Big Bend as an example.
 According to Lonely Planet, if you want to go to Big Bend, choose Feb-April or Oct-Nov.
 That is good advice, although winter in Big Bend has its charms (as Tim highly recommends), especially if you get a rare snow fall.
-Avoid the summer since it is too beastly hot (despite Tim’s recommendation).
+Avoid Big Bend in the summer since it is too beastly hot (despite Tim’s recommendation).

 I like Lonely Planet guidebooks for their tourist information and this chart in general gives you some good advice.
 Consider it a supplement to Tim’s advice.
 Where there are variations in opinion I would usually give preference to Tim’s recommendations.
 Professional photographers are usually more attuned to what other photographers want to photograph than the people who write for tourists in general.